-The better one understands this dilemma involved in the proper use of reason, and thus also in the search for practical excellence, the more one will appreciate the often mystic and poetic (rather than strictly philosophical) approach of the Upanishads.
-To understand our daily world of experience and action, they tell us, we need to develop a discipline of seeking distance (the discipline involved in seeking to know brahman).
-Distance, that is, from our usual ways of being situated in the world, which prevent us from seeing "situations" (i.e., individual or collective situatedness) as clearly and objectively as proper thought and action would require.
-What at first glance may look like an escape - a mere way of avoiding a philosophical difficulty - then becomes understandable as a methodically pertinent response: its point is practicing detachment from the world as it is apparently given, or from situations as they present themselves to us and raise in us egocentric and short-sighted concerns about them.
-Thus understood, the mystic and poetic-metaphysical language of the Upanishads carries a deeply philosophical message indeed.
-In essence, though perhaps not always in formulation and elaboration, this message is akin to that of Kant: knowledge, unless it is subject to the proper use of reason, is as much a source of error as it is a source of certainty.20)
+The better one understands this dilemma, the more one will also appreciate the often mystic and poetic (rather than strictly philosophical) approach of the Upanishads.
+What at first glance might look like an escape - a mere way of avoiding a philosophical difficulty - becomes understandable as a methodically pertinent response: its point is practicing detachment.
+To understand our daily world of experience and action, we need a discipline of seeking distance.
+Distance, that is, from our usual ways of being situated in the world, which raise in us egocentric and short-sighted concerns and thus prevent us from seeing "situations" as clearly and objectively as proper thought and action would require.
+Thus understood, the mystic and metaphysical language of the Upanishads carries a deeply philosophical message indeed.
+In essence, though perhaps not in formulation and elaboration, this message is akin to that of Kant: knowledge, unless it is subject to the proper use of reason, is as much a source of error as it is a source of certainty.20)

-The problem of holism One of the traditional ways of framing the dilemma in Western philosophy is in terms of the problem of holism.
-Whatever we know, think, and say about the world, it is insufficient as measured by the latter's holistic nature.
-This methodological implication comes to the fore in the beautiful, at first rather mystical Invocation (i.e., an incantation, the
+The problem of holism A traditional way of framing the dilemma in Western philosophy is in terms of the problem of holism.
+Whatever we know, think, and say about the world, it is insufficient as measured by the